CoryDCruz/astro-potd-search-app/README.md

 ![wireframe screenshot](assets/screenshots/wireframe.png)

 # Getting Started
+- [Click here](https://main--apotd-archive.netlify.app/) to visit the Astronomy Picture of the Day Collection.
 # Future Enhancements
  - add a header with links to social and email address.
  - add back to top link in footer.